-1 If a user is the first one to use the FADMS after its server has been rebooted, they will experience a delay of about one minute as the app initializes and builds its linkage to the FileNet system.
+1 If a user is the first one to use the FADMS after its server has been rebooted, they will experience a one-time delay of about four minutes as the app initializes and rebuilds linkages to the FileNet system.
 Subsequent users will not experience this long delay.